DLTK's Crafts for Kids

 template of choice.

-- Colour the pieces, as necessary and cut them out
+- Color the pieces, as necessary and cut them out

 - Glue the KEEP out warning onto the top (lid) of